jake-knerr/chess/README.md

 }
 ```

-#### Prefer to define non-break-point media query rules in the order they are applied to the component's HTML structure.
+#### Prefer to define non-break-point media & container query rules in the order they are applied to the component's HTML structure.

 Also, if they override styles from another rule, define them below the rule they are overriding.